 Recent Trends and Statistics

 It is easy to dismiss opinion regarding the current drug crisis in the United States, but one cannot argue with the facts.
-The following statistics have been compiled by some of the top drug agencies in the world, and they provide a clear look at the depth and seriousness of the substance abuse and addiction problems in the US:

 - According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 22.6 percent of American adults use illicit drugs.

 - By the time they have completed high school, according to the 2012 Monitoring the Future Survey, close to 40 percent of high school seniors use marijuana.

 - The Inhalant Abuse Prevention organization reports that 2.6 million people ages 12 to 17 use inhalants each year in order to get high.

 - Among underage drinkers, 30.8 percent reported that they paid for their own alcohol, according to SAMHSA.

 - The National Institute on Drug Abuse (NIDA) reports that substance abuse costs the country more than $484 billion each year.

 All of these statistics can be frightening.
 Even so, there are some trends regarding substance use that aren’t so very depressing, and this might be good news for people in need.

 - The 2011 Monitoring the Future Survey found that psychotherapeutic drugs were dropping in popularity among those ages 12 to 17, with only 2.8 percent of teens reporting past-month use.